mothepro/fancy-emitter/README.md

 }
 ```

-In the above interfaces the `OneArgFn` type refers to a function which takes an argument if it isn't undefined.
+In the above interfaces the `OneArgFn` type refers to a function which takes an argument iff it isn't `void`.
 ```typescript
 type OneArgFn<T> = T extends void
     ? () => void